 Obama clearly has scapegoated my person.
-Constantly uses phrases as We the People, in his oratory but by the hand plays the tyranny of the majority to the nth degree.
-The United States and civilization writ large is rigged.
+He constantly uses phrases as We the People, in his oratory but by the hand plays the tyranny of the majority to the nth degree.
+The United States and civilization writ large is a rigged system of social promotion.
 Barack Obama and Joe Biden epitomize The Yellow Brick Road.
 Our environment is heavily despoiled.
 It is only a matter of time before persons will become sick.

 And they're out there, those voices.
 They don't get a lot of attention; they don't seek a lot of fanfare; but they're busy doing the work this country needs doing.
 I see them everywhere I travel in this incredible country of ours.
 I see you, the American people.
 And in your daily acts of citizenship, I see our future unfolding.